DavidLokison/godot-gif-parser/README.md

 All Godot GIF Parser libraries I have come across work on files on the hard drive.
 My goal was to make a parser that also works with streamlined file buffers directly read from an online source.

 ## Installation and Usage
-Add this repository as a submodule via `git submodule add http://DavidLokison/godot-gif-parser gif-parser`.
+Add this repository as a submodule to your `addons` folder via `git submodule add https://github.com/DavidLokison/godot-gif-parser addons/gif-parser`.
 Make sure to `git submodule update --init --recursive` afterwards.

 Then, load and instanciate the script and call the `read(data: PackedByteArray) -> AnimatedTexture` method and pass it the loaded file or data stream content.